plsuwu/plsuwu/src/docs/writeups/lockpick_2.md

 From these decrypted documents, we can get the answer for tasks 2 and 3 (the answers being `Australian Market` and `Notionwide` respectively).

-For the final remaining flasg (the BTC wallet and ransom amount), we can just pull this directly from the ransom note; `1BvBMSEYstWetqTFn5Au4m4GFg7xJaNVN2` for the wallet address, and `£1000000` (a million pounds) for the amount.
+For the final remaining flags (the BTC wallet and ransom amount), we can just pull this directly from the ransom note; `1BvBMSEYstWetqTFn5Au4m4GFg7xJaNVN2` for the wallet address, and `£1000000` (a million pounds) for the amount.